CyberKiska/lxmf-vanity-address-generator/README.md

 ## Frequently Asked Questions

 **Q: How long does it take to find an address with a long prefix?**

 A: See [PERFORMANCE.md](PERFORMANCE.md) for time estimates.

 **Q: Is it compatible with official Reticulum?**

 A: Yes, compatible.
 Verify with `rnid -i <file> -H lxmf.delivery`.
 But if you want an implementation based on the reference RNS python implementation, check out the repository [lxmf-vanity-address-generator-py](https://github.com/CyberKiska/lxmf-vanity-address-generator-py).

 **Q: Can I find an address with both prefix and suffix?**

 A: Yes, use `--prefix` and `--postfix` simultaneously.
 Search time will increase.

+**Q: What characters can be used in an address?**

+A: Address is matched on lowercase hex of the 16-byte destination hash.
+So use [Hexspeak](https://en.wikipedia.org/wiki/Hexspeak) to select the prefix/postfix.

 ## Acknowledgments